2010–2012 Algerian protests: Late February

 Thousands turned out in Algiers for protests but were unable to take control of the main square.

-The government officially announces the end of the emergency rule.
+The government officially announced the end of the emergency rule.
 The country's council of ministers adopted a law revoking the 1993 decree that prolonged a state of emergency originally instituted the previous year, stating that the "law will come into effect as soon as its imminent publication in the official journal".

 The state of emergency in the country was officially lifted after being published in the country's official journal, responding to one of the main demands of the protesters.
 The move legalizes protests outside the capital of Algiers, as long as the government is notified of planned demonstrations at least three days in advance.
 According to the country's interior minister, Dahou Ould Kabila, protests are still banned within Algiers because of security concerns; he said that "Algiers is targeted by leaders of terrorist groups [because] it gives them media impact.

 The Algerian League for the Defense of Human Rights, a leader of the protests, said it was a "ruse aimed at fooling international opinion at a time when Arab regimes are under pressure."

 March

 Protests continue throughout Algiers, although it is reported that the government has been keeping the country stable, although this momentary peace is expected to end soon.

 On 5 March, protests organised by the National Co-ordination for Democracy and Change in Algiers were violently suppressed while in al-Madania neighbourhood of Algiers, a group of youths, wearing banners supporting Abdelaziz Bouteflika, tried to lynch opposition leader Said Sadi, the president of the Rally for Culture and Democracy.
 Meanwhile, Algeria's oldest opposition party, Socialist Forces Front, has urged Algerians to engage in a "peaceful struggle" for change in the nation.

 On 7 March, thousands of community police rallied in the capital Algiers despite a protest ban in the city, accusing the government of ingratitude, and insisting thousands of their colleagues have been killed or injured fighting Islamist violence.
 Demanding better pay and pensions, they got all the way to the Parliament building.

 In Algiers, small group of around 150 or so threw Molotov cocktails at much larger crowd of police.

-On 23 March, police in the Algiers suburb of Oued Koriche used tear gas on Wednesday to disperse a crowd of young men who threw stones and Molotov Cocktails trying to stop bulldozers from demolishing dozens of illegally built homes.
+On 23 March, police in the Algiers suburb of Oued Koriche used tear gas on Wednesday to disperse a crowd of young men who threw stones and Molotov cocktails trying to stop bulldozers from demolishing dozens of illegally built homes.
 Five police officers were injured in the rioting, during which rioters threw bricks down on police from nearby rooftop and set fire to a car.